Creases, corners and caustics: properties of non-smooth structures on black hole horizons: Black hole entropy

 In vacuum, the $R^2$ and $R_{ab} R^{ab}$ terms can be eliminated via a field redefinition so we focus on the Gauss-Bonnet term.
 In 4d this term is topological, i.e., it does not affect the equations of motion.
 Nevertheless, various arguments indicate that this term does make a contribution to black hole entropy \cite{Jacobson:1993xs,Iyer:1994ys}.
 This contribution is

 where $H$ is a cross-section of $\cH$, with induced metric $\mu_{AB}$ and $R[\mu]$ is the induced Ricci scalar.
 Here, and henceforth, we have taken the UV scale $\ell$ to be the Planck length $\ell_P = \sqrt{G\hbar}$.
-The total entropy is then given by adding the Bekenstein-Hawking term: \be S = \frac{A}{4\ell_P^2} + S_{GB} \ee where $A$ is the area of $H$.
+The total entropy is then given by adding the Bekenstein-Hawking term:\footnote{ This section is intended to be independent of the suggestion of the previous section so we shall not include the term \eqref{Screase} in the entropy.
+If we did include this term then its scaling with $\ell_P$ suggests that it would dominate $S_{\rm GB}$ when creases are present, which would only strengthen our arguments below that $S_{\rm GB}$ cannot be excluded using the second law.} \be S = \frac{A}{4\ell_P^2} + S_{GB} \ee where $A$ is the area of $H$.
 We shall discuss two ways of interpreting this formula.
 The first is to treat it as an {\it exact} expression, with no other terms present.
 We shall call this the ``pure GB'' interpretation, a candidate for the entropy of a black hole in Einstein gravity with a Gauss-Bonnet term but no higher order terms, and neglecting any possible additional contributions to black hole entropy from matter fields.
 The second interpretation, motivated by EFT, is to regard the terms written above as just the first two terms in a series, with the next terms having coefficients proportional to $\ell_P^2$.
 (In this section we shall ignore the possibility of a crease term \eqref{Screase} in the entropy.)

 For a smooth 2-manifold, the integral in \eqref{GBRicci} evaluates to $4\pi \chi$ where $\chi = 2-g$ is the Euler number with $g$ the genus of $H$.
 Hence for a smooth horizon cross-section we have

 Consider a black hole formed in spherically symmetric gravitational collapse.
 In this case, a {\it smooth} horizon forms immediately and so \eqref{SGBchi} holds. $\chi$ jumps from $0$ to $2$ at the instant the horizon forms.
 If $\gamma<0$ then \eqref{fullentropy} would exhibit an $O(1)$ discontinuous decrease at the instant the horizon forms.
 In the ``pure GB'' interpretation, this violates the second law so the second law requires $\gamma \ge 0$ \cite{Sarkar:2010xp}.
 In the EFT interpretation this argument seems less reliable because it is sensitive to the form of the higher order corrections to \eqref{fullentropy}.
 If these become $O(1)$ for a Planckian sized black hole then the argument no longer works.\footnote{ See also \cite{Chatterjee:2013daa} which explains why another argument against \eqref{fullentropy} fails in EFT.}